bitsoex/slate/source/index.html.md

 # Private Endpoints

 Private endpoints are used to manage your account and your orders.
-These requests must be signed (more about this below).
+These requests must be signed (more ont this below).

 <aside class="notice">
 Private endpoints require API Keys.
 Make sure you read more about obtaining your private keys <a href="#generating-api-keys">here</a>